-The vehicles which use secondary air in the 2008 MY are the 2.0L PZEV Focus and the 2.3L PZEV Fusion.
-Both use a system with ported air.
+The only vehicle which uses secondary air in the 2009 MY is the 2.3L PZEV Fusion.
+It uses a system with ported air.
 This means that airflow is delivered to each individual exhaust port.
 The secondary air pump is energized soon after start-up while the fuel system is in open loop.
 After the O2 sensors warm up, the secondary air pump may continue to be energized while the fuel system goes into closed loop fuel.
 The secondary air system may continue to run in closed loop fuel until the air pump is de-energized.
 The typical time period during which the AIR pump is energized is approximately 5 to 12 seconds.